ztstroud/mini-computer/atom/INSTR.md

 Loading low sets the lower 8 bits of a register to a value specified in the instruction.
 The four bits [8-11] specify which register is being set, and the 8 bits [0-7] are the value to set: `0010TTTTIIIIIIII`.

+### `0011` Load high
+Loading high sets the upper 8 bits of a register to a value specified in the instruction.
+The four bits [8-11] specify which register is being set, and the 8 bits [0-7] are the value to set: `0011TTTTIIIIIIII`.